 Watching America’s reaction to our president is very telling.
-On one end of the spectrum, you have Blacks and Whites who detest Obama because he does not have white skin, on the other you have Blacks and Whites who love him for the same reason.
-Despising or loving a president, for reasons besides politics is curious.
+On one end of the spectrum, you have blacks and whites that detest Obama because he does not have white skin, on the other you have blacks and whites that love him for the same reason.
+Despising or loving a president, for reasons besides politics, is curious.
 I suspect the reason this is occurring is three-fold: simian fear of darkness, symbolic interaction and pigmentocracy.

 Simian Fear of Darkness

 During the Pliocene Epoch (5.332 million to 1.806 million years ago) our simian ancestors evolved from being insect eaters to fruit eaters.
 (In their defense, insects were meatier back then).
 Going from insectivores to frugivores caused the selective sweep of retina-expressed alleles that resulted in color vision.
 Unfortunately, tri-chromatic vision comes at the expense of low light vision.
 This was problematic because our evolutionary ancestors’ primary predators, such as hyenas and jackals, are color-blind nocturnal carnivores that possess excellent low-light vision.
 Hence, the fear and apprehension of darkness became a simian-wide survival instinct.
 The mammal brain consolidates and simplifies information whenever possible.
 For example, the fight-or-flight instinct is a consolidation and simplification of millions of lessons learned from encountering danger.
 Neuro-evolutionists theorize that the need to fear and mistrust darkness, in tandem with the brain’s need to consolidate and simplify information, is why dark and black became synonymous with bad and evil.

 Symbolic Interaction and Pigmentocracy